 It results in you likely not getting enough calories in your diet from good, healthy sources, and that kick starts weight loss.
 That’s the fundamental way to lose weight, but not always in the best way.
-You begin depriving yourself of vital macro and micronutrients, and that's the serious issue.
+You begin depriving yourself of vital macro and micronutrients, and that’s a serious issue.
 You make deficiencies from such an unbalanced diet, and that causes a world of issues on its own.
-If you were seeing problems pre-detox diet, you’ll see more after.
+If you were seeing problems pre-detox diet, you’d see more after.

 The Real Detox Diet

 What the detox diets are suggesting to do; eating more fruits and vegetables, at least, is a good thing.
 Typically, people are just not getting enough of them on a daily basis (5 a day is recommended).
 That’s the only positive these kinds of diets actually have.